haivu2001/haivu2001.github.io/_posts/2021-04-08-python-process.markdown

 In the modern world, processors have multiple cores to run different tasks in parallel.
 Here how to make your Python apps utilize more one core to run faster.

-Python has a module called `multiprocessing` that help you spawn processes
+Python has a module called `multiprocessing` that help you spawn processes.

 {% highlight python %}
 from multiprocessing import Process